AIMS-WA and AIMS-AT work with services to assure and improve the quality of acute inpatient services for working-age adults.

 - Peer-reviewer training for AIMS service staff

-- Opportunities for staff to visit other memory clinics as peer reviewers
+- Opportunities for staff to visit other acute inpatient wards as peer reviewers

 - Free places at the annual AIMS Forum